gary-jipp/demo-react-native-testing/README.md

 # React Native Testing

-## Jest Testing
+## Jest State Testing

-- `react-test-renderer` included in project `init`
-- Create  'button-test.js'
+- Create 'Slogan-test.js'
-- Add a few test-renderer tests
-- Snapshots useful for unit testing of simple components
-- Not that useful for more complex components
-- can use `-u` to update the snapshot if the UI changes
+- Use TestID to find button & fire a click event
+- state should change & show in Text Element
 - Try to import `<App/>` and see what happens
 - We get a nasty error message.
 - `SyntaxError: Invalid or unexpected token`